jacopofabi/jacopofabi/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> and Cybersecurity Student <img src="https://media.giphy.com/media/2i7jspnRBYgg6v4Oki/giphy.gif" width="30"> from Italy.
 I already have a degree in Computer Engineering and I am currently completing my master degree in Cybersecurity at the University of Rome Tor Vergata.

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- ⚡ In my free time I enjoy taking part in cybersec challenges and read tech articles to stay updated and learning new things.
+- ⚡ In my free time I enjoy taking part in cybersec challenges and read tech articles to stay updated and learn new things.

 ---